WindyCitySDR/uhd-e300-dev/host/docs/gpsdo_x3x0.rst

 This application note describes the use of the board-mounted GPS Disciplined OCXO, as used with the USRP X300/X310.
-For information regarding the GPSDO that is compatible with the USRP N2xx or E1xx, please see 'this page<./gpsdo.html>'.
+For information regarding the GPSDO that is compatible with the USRP N2xx or E1xx, please see:

+`USRP-N2x0/E1x0 Internal GPSDO Device Manual <./gpsdo.html>`_

 ------------------------------------------------------------------------
 Specifications